the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 ## Working with Functions

 In this section, we will dive deeper into functions and how we can use them as developers.
-Before we have only worked with one function, however, once programs become more complex, you will most likely use more than one function side by side or composed into each other.
-Let's take the following example of a function which creates a text for us:
+Before we have only worked with one function, however, once programs become more complex, you will most likely use more than one function side by side or calling each other.
+Let's take the following example of a function which creates a text for us and elaborate on it afterward:

 {title="index.js",lang="javascript"}
 ~~~~~~~